siddhesh-sakhalkar/siddhesh-sakhalkar.github.io/index.md

 {% capture text %}

-Please browse through our published work to learn more about our past research.
+Please browse through our published papers and patents to learn more about our past research.

 {%
   include button.html